 DubaiPoints

-The mistakes UAE expats make in their first year (and how to avoid them)
+The mistakes UAE expats make in their first year (and how to avoid them) | DubaiPoints

 Ten specific mistakes new UAE expats make with banking, credit cards, and points — from overpaying on FX to choosing the wrong bank for salary transfer — and how to avoid each.